next-book/dev-book/content/visitors.md

 </blockquote>
 <p>I did not fear the hen-harriers, for I kept no chickens; but I feared the men-harriers rather.</p>
 <p>I had more cheering visitors than the last.
-Children come a-berrying, railroad men taking a Sunday morning walk in clean shirts, fishermen and hunters, poets and philosophers; in short, all honest pilgrims, who came out to the woods for freedom’s sake, and really left the village behind, I was ready to greet with⁠—“Welcome, Englishmen! welcome, Englishmen!” for I had had communication with that race.</p>
+Children come a-berrying, railroad men taking a Sunday morning walk in clean shirts, fishermen and hunters, poets and philosophers; in short, all honest pilgrims, who came out to the woods for freedom’s sake, and really left the village behind, I was ready to greet with—“Welcome, Englishmen! welcome, Englishmen!” for I had had communication with that race.</p>